At Carmel College we offer a variety of Bursaries to full-time students of all ages as listed below.

 Targeted Bursary

-The Targeted Bursary offers financial support for students who are in care, a care leaver, in receipt of income support, Universal Credit or disabled and in receipt of Employment and Support Allowance and Disability Living Allowance.
-For eligible students the award provides funding to the value of £1,200 per year (£120 over ten months), as well as additional transport costs for students living outside a 3-mile radius of college.
+The Targeted Bursary offers financial support for students who are in care, a care leaver, in receipt of income support, Universal Credit or disabled and in receipt of Employment and Support Allowance, Universal Credits and Disability Living Allowance/Personal Independence Payments.
+For eligible students the award provides funding to the value of £1,400 per year (£140 over ten months), as well as additional transport costs for students living outside a 2-mile radius of college.

 Free Meals Allocation